-Notifications of school cancellations due to inclement weather or other emergencies will be posted on the school website.
+Notifications of school cancellations due to inclement weather or other emergencies will be posted on the school website and social media channels.

 B. The emergency team

 At the core of a school's emergency procedures is the emergency team which is responsible for coordination and communication of an emergency.